Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online. But don't worry - I got you!

 Go to your local jeweller / jewellery shop:

-Unfortunately, other size methods are not accurate.
+Unfortunately, other size methods, often claim as safe, are not so accurate.

 They may work for rings with an elastic band, but it's better to order a ring size and always be sure you're doing it correctly.

-Measuring with a strip of paper
+Measuring your finger with a strip of paper

 - Prepare a strip of paper: Cut a thin strip of paper, not too stiff or too soft.
 One you can write on.
-Avoid using materials that can stretch, like strings.

 - Wrap the paper around your finger: Wrap it around the base of the finger you want to measure.
 Make sure it's snug but not too tight - ensure it passes through your knuckle.